ConacBreslin/Face-your-fears/README.md

 Information on the [psychology of fonts](https://fabrikbrands.com/font-psychology-and-typography-inspiration-in-logo-design) indicated that a serif font can  convey respectability.
 With this in mind the Vesper Libre font was selected in [Google Fonts](https://fonts.google.com/) for its simplicity.
 ## Features
 - Responsiveness on all device sizes.
-- A button on first page to bring you to the quiz page.
+- A button on first page to bring the player to the quiz page.
 - An input at the start of the quiz to allow the player to select the number of questions they want to answer up to a maximum.
 - A means of the quiz only displaying after player has selected a number of questions between 1 and 20.
 - An alert if player tries to pick anything other than a number between 1 and 20.